Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/soundbox.jpg)

-###### The soundbox and the soundboard of the Barberini Harp, with the stave construction of the soundboard visible.
+###### This is the part that, on any harp that is played, bears the signs of contact with player's arm and shoulder. that soundbox that   and the soundboard of the Barberini Harp, with the stave construction of the soundboard visible.
 The soundboard was made of bent wood, which can also be seen in the image.
 Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***